kubernetes/website/content/en/blog/_posts/2023-12-13-scheduler-queueinghint/index.md

 ---
 layout: blog
-title: "Kubernetes v1.29: QueueingHint Brings a New Possibility to Optimize Our Scheduling"
+title: "Kubernetes v1.29: QueueingHint Brings a New Possibility to Optimize Pod Scheduling"
 date: 2023-12-13:00:00-08:00
 slug: scheduler-queueinghint
 ---

 **Author:** [Kensei Nakada](https://github.com/sanposhiho) (Mercari)

-The scheduler is the core component that decides which Node Pods run on.
+The Kubernetes [scheduler](/docs/concepts/scheduling-eviction/kube-scheduler/) is the core component that decides which node any new Pods should run on.
 Basically, it schedules Pods **one by one**, and thus the larger your cluster is, the more crucial the throughput of the scheduler is.

-The throughput of the scheduler is our eternal challenge, over the years, SIG Scheduling have been putting effort to improve the scheduling throughput by many enhancements.
+For the Kubernetes project, the throughput of the scheduler has been an eternal challenge over the years, SIG Scheduling have been putting effort to improve the scheduling throughput by many enhancements.

 In this blog post, I'll introduce a recent major improvement in the scheduler: a new